UFC 282: Blachowicz vs. Ankalaev: Predictions & Analysis

 A few statistical edges stand out.
 Plessis throws significantly more leather — a 4.8 sig. strike per minute gap.
 Plessis is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Plessis has tighter striking defense, making opponents miss more often.

-**The Pick: Dricus Du Plessis over Darren Till.** We're leaning Plessis here at 69%, a solid but not overwhelming edge.
-Notably, the betting market has Plessis at 64% implied while our model sees 69% — a 5-point disagreement that could signal value.
+The Pick: Dricus Du Plessis over Darren Till.
+We're leaning Plessis here at 65%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Ilia Topuria vs Bryce Mitchell

-Topuria is rated at 2094 — 739 points above Mitchell's 1355.
+Topuria is rated at 2180 — 726 points above Mitchell's 1454.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
-Topuria rides a 8-fight win streak into this one.
+Topuria rides a 9-fight win streak into this one.

 Stylistically this is Topuria's knockout artist game against Mitchell's wrestler approach.
 Topuria is patient on the feet, timing counters and loading up when he sees openings, while Mitchell looks to close distance and put the fight on the mat.
 Historically these archetypes are dead-even when they collide.